Western Animation: Martha Speaks

 An educational show disguised as a kids cartoon (not that the network affiliation is fooling anyone), it's probably one of the better kids shows currently on TV, as it doesn't treat the viewers like idiots

 This show provides examples of

-Absurdly Spacious Sewer: In "Verb Dog, When Action Calls!", Martha and Dr. R. try to hide in one of these, but it doesn't work for long.
+- Absurdly Spacious Sewer: In "Verb Dog, When Action Calls!", Martha and Dr. R. try to hide in one of these, but it doesn't work for long.

-Accidental Misnaming: In "Martha's Life of Crime," Kazuo calls a mean woman who comes into the animal shelter looking to adopt Martha "Mrs. Crumblebum."
+- Accidental Misnaming: In "Martha's Life of Crime," Kazuo calls a mean woman who comes into the animal shelter looking to adopt Martha "Mrs. Crumblebum."
 Her name is actually Mrs. Bumblecrumb.
 Later, a man that she's trying to fence a stolen baseball to calls her "Stumblebum."
 Finally, the police officer that arrests her calls her "Fumblethumb" and she laments that she wishes someone would get it right.

-Adaptation Expansion / Adaptation Displacement: A couple of the early stories from the show are almost note-for-note like the original books on which they are based.
+- Adaptation Expansion / Adaptation Displacement: A couple of the early stories from the show are almost note-for-note like the original books on which they are based.
 Additionally, even though this show is still relatively new, it has probably already displaced the original books by Meddaugh in terms of attention received.

-Blondes are Evil: Averted in one point, in "Martha's Steamed!", while looking for the owner of the dog that was left in the car on a hot day, a bulky blond guy heads to the store where Helen and Martha are waiting.
+- Blondes Are Evil: Averted in one point, in "Martha's Steamed!", while looking for the owner of the dog that was left in the car on a hot day, a bulky blond guy heads to the store where Helen and Martha are waiting.
 Martha says he looks like the type of guy who would make his dog suffer.
 Martha glares at him as he walks up to her, then he calls her "poor poochie" for being outside on a hot day.

-Broken Aesop: At the end of "Martha's Steamed!", Helen asks Martha if she learned something from all.
+- Broken Aesop: At the end of "Martha's Steamed!", Helen asks Martha if she learned something from all.
 Martha believes it's you couldn't jump to conclusions and a very hot dog can get very thirsty.
 Helen says the lesson was you shouldn't go eat food everywhere you see because it will lead to trouble.
 Martha, of course, misses the point and tries to reach for something in a trash can, only to fall in.